 Every year there are numerous wildlife spectacles that can be witnessed in the UK, and one of these is fast approaching.
 "The Deer Rut", from late September to early November Red, Fallow and Sika deer compete for the right to mate to pass on their genes.

 The focus of this post is on the UK largest land mammal, the red deer, although the principles and guidance can be used for fallow and sika deer too.
+For more information regarding unique nature and wildlife photography, check out our other blog posts.

 Let's get started!